kgsensei/BlooketHack/README.md

 - 4. Finally, just double click the `main.py` file.

 ## If There Are Issues
-If there are issues make sure you are running the hack with `Python 3.x`.
-I use `Python 3.7.7`.
+If there are issues make sure you are running the hack with `Python 3.7`.
+Most python copies should work but are not tested.

 Install required packages using the `pip` command, they should autoinstall but just in case.
 - Python Selenium: `pip install selenium`